 “The problem of modern international terrorism came to the world attention in a shocking way during the 1972 summer Olympic Games in Munich…Members of a Palestinian terrorist group killed two Israeli athletes and took nine others hostage, later killing them.
 Palestinian terrorists also used airplane hijackings and suicide bombers.
 Since then, few regions of the world have been spared from terrorist attacks”.

 This is a paragraph from the history book that is taught to Palestinian students in Jerusalem in the Jerusalem American School in Beit Hanina.

 Yes!
-You read right, this text is not part of an Israeli fundamentalist Zionist curriculum taught to Jewish Israeli students.
+You read right; this text is not part of an Israeli fundamentalist Zionist curriculum taught to Jewish Israeli students.
 It is part of a curriculum taught to Palestinians who pay REAL high fees to a school in the heart of (East) Jerusalem in high school level.

-If you think of the tens of the students each year who have graduated from that school in the last two decades of its establishment, assuming that this might have been the only problematic thing in the curriculum.
-Having these students passing by this chapter passively or not noticing or caring or maybe agreeing would definitely secure a deformed identity of more than one generation, who happened to have parents who were as deformed not seeing this or noticing it or passing by it passively.
+If you think of the tens of the students each year, who have graduated from that school in the last two decades of its establishment, assuming that this might have been the only questionable thing in the curriculum.
+Having these students passing by this chapter passively or not noticing or caring or maybe agreeing would secure a deformed identity of more than one generation, who happened to have parents who were as deformed not seeing this or noticing it or passing by it passively.

 What was the price for all that?
 To have children speaking English?

 How hard is it for parents to realize that there is something wrong inside the curriculum that feeds the mind of their students.